Wedding Day (game show)

-Wedding Day was one of the earliest Australian television series.
-It aired from 1956 to 1957 on HSV-7 at 9:30pm for a total of 39 weeks, and is notable as it was produced by Crawford Productions.
+Wedding Day is one of the earliest Australian television series.
+It aired from 1956 to 1957 on HSV-7 at 9:30pm for a total of thirty-nine weeks.
+The programmme was produced by Crawford Productions.
 It was a game show, in which the contestants were a couple who had just got married.
 The archival status of the series is not confirmed.